xymaxim/ytpb/README.rst

 now.
 However, all solutions, to our knowledge, don't take into account the streaming instability causing from intermittent stutters to large gaps.
-It results in not accurate rewind timings: the desired moment could be shifted to seconds, minutes, or even hours.
+It results in not accurate rewind timings: the desired moment could be shifted to seconds, minutes, or even `hours <https://github.com/xymaxim/ytpb/issues/2>`__.

-Ytpb will help you to locate the rewind interval precisely and bring the desired excerpt back in two ways: by downloading or playing it instantly (without downloading) in a player (via MPEG-DASH).
+*Ytpb* will help you to locate the rewind interval precisely and bring the desired excerpt back in two ways: by downloading or playing it instantly (without downloading) in a player (via MPEG-DASH).